skttl/konstrukt-documentation/api/row-actions.md

 You can use dependency injection to inject any services you require to perform your specific task.
 When injecting dependencies, it's always recomended that you inject `Lazy<YourService>` implementations of the required services to ensure they are only resolved when needed.
 {% endhint %}

-## Adding a bulk action to a list view
+## Adding a row action to a list view

-Bulk actions are added to a list view as part of the list view configuration.
-See [List View API documentation](collection-list-views.md#adding-a-bulk-action) for more info.
+Row actions are added to a list view as part of the list view configuration.
+See [List View API documentation](collection-list-views.md#adding-a-row-action) for more info.